 Mink sheds in the mid 1950s (left)

-Rene Massery and Celestine Mccallum unloading hay for mink bedding (right)
+Rene Massery and Celestine Mccallum unloading hay for mink bedding.

-A view of Deep River in the 1950s (right)
+A view of Deep River in the 1950s.

-This strain of mink was developed by Halvor Ausland from this one natural wild mutation mink
+Orange mink, this strain of mink was developed by Halvor Ausland from this one natural wild mutation mink.

-caught by a trapper and sold to Mr Ausland in the early 1950s
+This mink was caught by a trapper and sold to Mr. Ausland in the early 1950s.

 (L-R) Mary, Marjorie, Halvor and Ann Ausland,